radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 An **inversion** is a pair of boxes where the left label is a higher number than the right label.
 The quantity we will be concerned with is the parity of the total number of inversions of a permutation.

 Let's consider some examples.
 Suppose the boxes are arranged as 1,2,3,4,5, which corresponds to the identity permutation.
 In this permutation, there are no inversions, since in every pair, the left box has a lower number than the right box.
-In the permutation 2,1,3,4,5, there is exactly one inversion, that it the pair (1,2).
+In the permutation 2,1,3,4,5, there is exactly one inversion, that is the pair (1,2).
 The box on the left (box 2) has a higher label than the box on the right (box 1).
 Another example: consider the permutation 5,4,3,2,1.
 In this permutation, every pair of boxes is an inversion, because all the boxes are arranged in the opposite way than their labels.
 So in total there are $\binom{5}{2} = \frac{5(5-1)}{2} = 10$ inversions, which is the maximal number of inversions possible for $5$ boxes.

 Now we claim that every transposition changes the parity of the number of inversions.
 The fundamental fact will then follow from it, since the number of inversions of a permutation is not dependent on the on the way you express it as a product of transpositions, and the parity of the number of inversions tells you whether the permutation can only be expressed as a product of an even number of transpositions or an odd number of transpositions.